Kretzer6019/test_byne/README.md

   `go mod download`
 - Run the server:
   `go run main.go`
-- Go to client folder an whenever you run `go run main.go`, it will simulate the requests for the server and return the values in the terminal
+- Go to client folder an whenever you run `go run main.go`, it will execute requests for the server and return the values in the terminal